 UTA received final federal authority, known as a "Letter of No Prejudice," a milestone which would allow UTA and its contractors to begin work and procure materials, and put out bids for equipment for the Salt Lake City to Ogden commuter rail project.
 (Deseret News, July 13, 2005, "announced Tuesday")

 The following comes from the January 23, 2006 issue of Rocky Mountain Construction magazine:

 In July 2005, construction started on the first phase of this long-term transportation system.
 A $200-million contract for Weber County to Salt Lake Commuter Rail, Project Number UT03-011V, was awarded to Salt Lake Commuter Rail Constructors.
-SLCRC, a joint venture partnership between Stacy & Witbeck Inc. (51 percent) of Alameda, Calif., and Herzog Contracting (49 percent) of St. Joseph, Mo., functions as the construction manager/general contractor for the project.
+SLCRC, a joint venture partnership between Stacy & Witbeck Inc. (51 percent) of Alameda, California, and Herzog Contracting (49 percent) of St. Joseph, Missouri, functions as the construction manager/general contractor for the project.
 Stacey & Witbeck had prior local experience with urban light rail projects for UTA in downtown Salt Lake City.

 The scope of this first phase project includes site prep and storm drainage along 44 miles of right-of-way, track installation, an intermodal transit facility in Salt Lake City, and eight park-and-ride sites.
 The local office of Parsons Transportation Group was responsible for design.
 Scheduled completion date is July 2008.